traefik/mesh/docs/content/configuration.md

 # Configuration

-The configuration for maesh is broken into two parts: the static configuration, and the dynamic configuration.
+The configuration for maesh is broken down into two parts: the static configuration, and the dynamic configuration.
 The static configuration is configured when the maesh service mesh is installed, and is configured via the values.yaml file in the helm install.